echabert/ESIPAPCpp/sessions/Session1.md

 	  - On Windows machines, you must open the program "VS2013 x86 Native Tools Command Prompt" (not the x64!).

    - Creating a working folder:
-      - On Linux/macOSX machines, you must issue the following commands:
+      - On Linux/macOSX machines, you must issue the following commands:<br/>
         ```
         cd
         mkdir esipap_instructions
 	    cd esipap_instructions
 		```

-      - On Windows machines, you must issue the following commands:
+      - On Windows machines, you must issue the following commands:<br/>
         ```
         cd C:\
         mkdir esipap_instructions